Intel-Media-SDK/MediaSDK/doc/samples/readme-multi-transcode_linux.md

 ## Known Limitations

+-   To use lookahead for HEVC encode, we need to have h264 LA plugin and the HEVC HW encode plugin, run in separate sessions.
+Following par file is an example of lookahead bitrate for HEVC encode:
+    ```
+    -i::h265 input.h265 -o::sink  -hw -async 1 -la -la_ext -bpyr -dist 8 -join
+    -i::source -o::h265 output.h265 -u 4 -hw -b 500 -async 1 -bpyr -dist 8 -join
+    ```

 -   Configurations <multiple joined inter-session transcoding where one of the encoders is MPEG2\> are not supported when sample application uses platform-specific **SDK** implementation on systems with Intel® HD Graphics 3000/2000 and 4000/2500.
 Application can exit with error or hang.
 An example of a corresponding par file is given below:

     ```